 As the Stanford Cyber Policy Center analysis of the COVID-19 social media landscape shows, China’s state media in the times of pandemic focus on the positive international responses to Chinese aid, on the swiftness of China’s crisis response, and on the numbers and stories of people cured.
 This self-focused coverage stems from the fact that China is more confident about its brand than Russia.
-While RT only mentions Russia in 4% of its reports and prefers to focus on mistakes of other countries, Chinese CGTN and CCTV talk about China in 50% of articles.
+While RT only mentions Russia in 4% of its reports and prefers to focus on the mistakes of other countries, Chinese CGTN and CCTV talk about China in 50% of articles.

 But why is Beijing changing its established practices and experiments with disinformation?

-War on criticism
+War on Criticism

 While in the times of crisis Russia embarks on epic disinformation battles, China prefers to suppress criticism quietly by direct, but publicly invisible pressure on the critics themselves.
 When Bloomberg News published a shocking list of assets owned by Chinese Prime Minister Wen Jiabao’s extended family back in 2012, its journalists received death threats and Bloomberg was close to losing access to the giant Chinese media market.
 Foreign Policy describes how, after this experience, Bloomberg began with the self-censorship of China-related news.
 Many editors who refused to exchange the economic advantages for silence quit.
 Central Europe also has its own set of experiences with Chinese media pressure.
-In 2016, several Czech and Slovak editors received a cease-and-desist letters from the Chinese investment group CEFC, requesting the deletion of articles on the company’s connection to the People’s Liberation Army.
+In 2016, several Czech and Slovak editors received a cease-and-desist letter from the Chinese investment group CEFC, requesting the deletion of articles on the company’s connection to the People’s Liberation Army.

 However, the intimidation tactic is demanding and its effect during a pandemic is limited.
-CCP’s role in dissemination of COVID-19 is currently being addressed by vast majority of the world’s media.
-China is therefore likely opting for disinformation to counter the onslaught of criticism, perhaps only for a short term.
+CCP’s role in the dissemination of COVID-19 is currently being addressed by the vast majority of the world’s media.
+China is therefore likely opting for disinformation to counter the onslaught of criticism, perhaps only for the short term.
 However, it is possible that the country has been preparing to launch a new disinformation strategy for a long time.